siggy17/siggy17.github.io/index.md

 - Learning automation and scripting with AI and Python
 - Practicing strategic thinking through case study analysis
 - Lifting a 200lb sandbag
-- Creating a 3D-esque juice box brooch from sterling silver
+~~Creating a 3D juice box brooch from sterling silver~~ 🎉 Finished it!